 You may have over-extracted.
-And since the brewing time and temperature on a moka pot are quite consistent (the volume of both water and grounds is dictated by the size of your pot), then your only recourse is to change your grind size.
+And since the brewing time and temperature on a moka pot are quite consistent (the maximum volume of water is dictated by the size of your pot), then your only recourse is to change your grind size.
 Bitter flavors reside in the center of a coffee granule, and the smaller the grounds are, the easier those bitter flavors are to pull out.
 So try a slightly coarser grind next time and the bitter flavors might stay inside.

 Bitterness can also arise because of your beans.
 Over-roasted or poor-quality coffee beans give off a naturally bitter taste.
 Stay on top of the freshness of your beans.
 When you brew stale beans, it’ll give your coffee a funky taste.

 If your coffee is too weak, either your grind is too coarse or you just haven’t used enough grounds.
-We recommend always filling to the basket’s fill line, but not over.

 Other potential problems

 Aside from taste, you may experience some technical difficulties.
 For example, if steam is coming out of your lower part of your moka pot, you likely have a clog.
 Take apart the entire pot, rinse it, and wipe any leftover grounds from the filter.
 If this doesn’t solve your problem, you may need a new moka pot.